nlpcl-lab/automatic-tension-detection/README.md

 # automatic-tension-detection

-This is the repository for the automatic tension detection, based on the linguistic features revealed in the target document.
+This is a repository for automatic tension detection, based on the linguistic features revealed in the target document.

 ## Reference